rust-lang/rustc-dev-guide/src/appendix/glossary.md

 #### [LLVM]

-(actually not an acronym :P)An open-source compiler backend.
+(actually not an acronym :P) An open-source compiler backend.
 It accepts LLVM IR and outputs native binaries.
-Various languages (e.g. Rust) can then implement a compiler front-end that outputs LLVM IR and use LLVM to compile to all the platforms LLVM supports. memoization">memoization The process of storing the results of (pure) computations (such as pure function calls) to avoid having to repeat them in the future.
+Various languages (e.g. Rust) can then implement a compiler front-end that outputs LLVM IR and use LLVM to compile to all the platforms LLVM supports.

+#### memoization

+The process of storing the results of (pure) computations (such as pure function calls) to avoid having to repeat them in the future.
 This is typically a trade-off between execution speed and memory usage.

 #### MIR